freenas/freenas-docs/userguide/storage.rst

 shows the options available when creating a dataset.
 Some settings are only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display advanced settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display advanced settings by enabling the box :guilabel:`Show advanced fields by default` option in :menuselection:`System --> Advanced`.
 Most attributes, except for the :guilabel:`Dataset Name`, :guilabel:`Case Sensitivity`, and :guilabel:`Record Size`, can be